 All allegations of prohibited harassment of a student by an employee or adult will be reported to the student's parents and promptly investigated.
-An employee who knows of or suspects child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
-See Reporting Suspected Child Abuse and Bullying for additional information.
+An employee who knows of or has reasonable cause to believe that child abuse or neglect occurred child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
+See Reporting Suspected Child Abuse, and Bullying, for additional information.

-The district's policy that includes definitions and procedures for reporting and investigating harassment of students is reprinted below:
+The district's policy that includes definitions and procedures for reporting and investigating harassment of students can be found at: https://pol.tasb.org/PolicyOnline?key=162

-www.academyisd.net